deriv-com/flutter-chart/docs/contribution.md

 **Contributing Guidelines**

 Contributions to the **Deriv Flutter chart package** are welcome and encouraged!
-Whether you're interested in adding new features, fixing bugs, or improving documentation, we appreciate your support in making this package even better.
+Whether you're interested in adding new features, fixing bugs, or improving documentation, we appreciate your support in making this package better.
 To ensure a smooth and collaborative contribution process, please adhere to the following guidelines:

 **Familiarize Yourself**: Before contributing, Familiarize yourself with the structure and organization of the current chart package.
 Gain an understanding of the available chart types, data models, and rendering techniques.
 Study how the current Chart widgets and their rendering pipeline work, how it handles the coordinate system, the paintings, the layers it has for each component set (main chart data, indicators, cross-hair, etc), the gestures, and so on. for more information you can refer to [this documentation](https://github.com/regentmarkets/flutter-chart/blob/dev/docs/how_chart_lib_works.md).